Software-Engineering-Wildcats/Scholarship_GUI/JavaFxProject/README.md

 ## VSCode Structure

-You must add a settings in your `.vscode/launch.json` to run the project outside of the jar file.
+You must have installed JavaFX.
+Check out https://openjfx.io/ You must add a settings in your `.vscode/launch.json` to run the project outside of the jar file.

 Click on "Run" at the top bar of your VS Code and select "Add Configuration."